We're Available 24/ 7. Contact Now.

 8. Share Parenting Responsibilities

-Parenting is a partnership—not the sole job of the mother.
+Parenting is a partnership—not just the mother’s job.

-Fathers should be equally involved in school meetings, bedtime, and emotional support.
+• Fathers should be equally involved in school meetings, bedtime routines, and emotional support.

-Teach children that both parents are caregivers, not just one.
+• Teach your kids that both parents are caregivers, not just one.

 Bonus effect: It helps raise sons and daughters who value gender equality.